Can You Get a CPS Case Closed Fast?

 - Providing documents

 - Letting CPS into your home for inspection

 - Answering questions

-If you want to get the CPS case closed, its best to do all you can before the case goes to a juvenile court.
+If you want to get the CPS case closed, it is best to do all you can before the case goes to a juvenile court.

 How About When the Court Gets Involved?

-If the caseworker believes the child is in immediate danger because of emotional or physical abuse, they may work with the city's attorney and file a petition.
-The judge will look at the petition and decide whether the child should be removed from the home or not.
+If the caseworker believes the child is in immediate danger because of emotional or physical abuse, they may petition the family court or juvenile court.
+The judge will review the petition and decide whether to remove the child from the home.

-You can take the case to trial if you disagree with the judge's decision.
+If you disagree with the judge's decision, you can take the case to trial.
 At the court hearing, the judge can decide to do one or more of the following:

 - Order the parent to cooperate on the case plan with social services